zibz0017/QuartzVault/content/Jewish History/Jewish History in Lithuania and Belarus.md

 4. <span style="display: block; text-align: justify;">Rav Shimon wanted to take the job, but Rav Isser Zalman and others encouraged him to return to Grodno.[^47]</span>
 #### Learning Style
 1. <span style="display: block; text-align: justify;">His learning style is a spin-off of Rav Chaim.[^47]</span>
 2. <span style="display: block; text-align: justify;">There are strong polarized feelings about his style of learning.
-Some people very much love it and think that this is the ikar תורה, and some people feel that it is too pie-in-the-sky and esoteric.[^47]</span>
+Some people very much love it and think that this is the עיקר תורה, and some people feel that it is too pie-in-the-sky and esoteric.[^47]</span>
 3. <span style="display: block; text-align: justify;">He wrote a ספר called שערי יושר.
 The ספר is organized by topic.
-It goes through major inyanim like rov, and chazaka, for example.
+It goes through major inyanim like רוב, and chazaka, for example.
 This makes it a rather unique ספר in this sense as most sefarim are organized by sugyos.[^47]</span>
 #### Hashkafos {Need to add these to [[General Hashkafa|hashkafa]]}
 1. <span style="display: block; text-align: justify;">In the introduction to שערי יושר, Rav Shimon writes that one need to give "מעשר" on one's time to do chesed.[^47]</span>
-2. <span style="display: block; text-align: justify;">We see from Yaakov and the fact that he was hit on the hip, that whenever someone gets involved in evil, even if they doing it totally lisheim shamayim, the evil will leave its mark.[^47]</span>
+2. <span style="display: block; text-align: justify;">We see from יעקב and the fact that he was hit on the hip, that whenever someone gets involved in evil, even if they doing it totally lisheim shamayim, the evil will leave its mark.[^47]</span>
 ### Yeshiva Shaar Hatorah in Queens
 1. <span style="display: block; text-align: justify;">Yeshiva Shaar Hatorah in Queens was started by Rav Kalman Epstein, a great-grandson-in-law of Rav Shimon, and Rav Sholom Spitz.
 It is sort of a continuation of Yeshiva Shaar Hatorah in Grodno.[^47][^55][^56]</span>